Isachi25/Isachi25/README.md

 ### Hi there 👋 My name is Sharon Masiga

-👩💻I'm a Software Engineering student at ALX-Africa, dedicated to mastering my skill set.
+👩💻I am a Software Engineering student at ALX-Africa, dedicated to mastering my skill set.
 Currently focusing on Javascript, I'm skilled in C, Python, SQL, HTML, and CSS.
 I love problem-solving and delving into software development.
 Exploring DevOps has broadened my technical skills.
 Check out my repositories for projects and coding adventures.
 Let's connect and grow together!

 - 🌍 I'm based in Nairobi, Kenya.
 - 🔭 I’m working on becoming a front-end developer.